Skip to content

 From Storage

-You can retrieve mnemonics previously stored on device's internal flash or external (SD card).
-All stored mnemonics are encrypted, to load them you'll have to enter the same key you used to encrypt them.
+You can also retrieve encrypted mnemonics previously stored on device's internal memory or external (SD card).
+To load them you'll have to enter the same key you used to encrypt them.

 Confirm Mnemonic Words